sharppy/SHARPpy/docs/source/install.rst

 From pip
 --------

+Currently, we are have difficulties deploying to PyPI and therefore do not recommend downloading SHARPpy from pip.

+..
   If you hate snakes, you may want to use :command:`pip` instead:
   .. prompt:: bash
     pip install sharppy

 Installing the code from source